ontogenerator/ContriBOT/README.md

 # ContriBOT
-Detection and extraction of author statements from scientific papers
+Detection and extraction of Author Contribution statements and Acknowledgements from scientific papers